hunghg255/rollup-svelte-package-template/README.md

-# Template build a package with rollup, reactjs, typescript
+# Template build a package with rollup, svelte, typescript